kinda-gif/Non-IID-Data-Skew-Feature-Distribution-Skew/README.md

-# Feature Splitter
+# Feature Splitter Library (Apply non Independent and Identically Distributed Data Shifts)

-A Python library for splitting datasets into sub-datasets based on **Feature Distribution Skew**, using the column with the highest value differentiation.
+A Python library for splitting datasets into sub-datasets based on **Feature Distribution Skew**, a type of non-IID (non-independent and identically distributed) data shift.
 Offers tools for skew analysis, visualization, and preprocessing.
-Compatible with Pandas, NumPy, and Scikit-learn.
+It is compatible with Pandas, NumPy, and Scikit-learn, providing a robust framework for analyzing and handling non-IID data distributions in **Machine Learning** workflows.

+## Mathematical Description of Feature Distribution Skew

+Feature distribution skew in non-IID (Independent and Identically Distributed) data distribution refers to the scenario where the marginal distributions of a feature vary across different sub-datasets.
+In more technical terms, let’s consider a feature (X).
+The probability distribution of (X), denoted as P(X), in a non-IID setting with feature distribution skew, means that the distribution Ρ_i (X) for part (i) differs from Ρ_j (X) for part (j), and so on for all parts involved.

+Here’s how we can mathematically represent this:

+$P_i (X) \neq P_j (X)$, $P_i (Y) = P_j (Y)$ for $i \neq j$

+This means that the feature (X) has different probabilities or occurrences in different subsets of the data.

 ## Installation